Immune Boosters For Children

 9. Start giving your kids probiotics.
-Probiotics are live bacterias (the good kind!) and yeasts that are especially good for your digestive system.
-You can find probiotics in yogurt, kefir, and even chewable tablets.
+Probiotics are live bacteria’s (the good kind!) and yeasts that are especially good for your digestive system.
+You can find probiotics in yogurt, kefir, chewable tablets, powders, and probiotic drops.

 10. What kid wouldn’t love a popsicle that would also boost their immune system?
 Try these herbal popsicles asap.

 Sunshine and Water

 Especially in the winter, we just don’t get outside enough to get valuable Vitamin D that comes to us from sunshine.
 Even if it’s cold, make sure your kids get outside to get some vitamin D and exercise to help boost immune systems.

 We all know we should be drinking more, but especially during flu season, it’s important to stay hydrated and give your body a chance to flush toxins away.